skurudo/mikrostash/README.md

 # mikrostash
-Miktorik Stash, not so secret
+Mikrotik stash, not so secret